2002 Pontiac Firebird

 Pontiac Firebird is available in coupe and convertible body styles and in three models: Firebird, Formula and Trans Am.

-Few cars on the market today have the visual impact of a WS-6 Trans Am – especially a red convertible like our test vehicle.
+Even without that screaming yellow chicken, few cars have the visual impact of a WS-6 Trans Am.
 With its big bulges and long hood, the Trans Am always draws stares and comments.
 There are actually four nostrils for the Ram Air intake, two flared ones and two more gaps where the hood meets the rest of the nose.
 Fat chrome tips to the twin exhaust come out of tunnels under the rear bumper that look like an exotic racing car ground-effects undertray.

 The Trans Am also features some of the usual Pontiac styling touches, including hundreds of hexagons in the taillights that suggest a fly’s eyeballs.
 The 17-inch, five-spoke aluminum wheels are so polished they appear to be chrome, and they are wrapped with wide P275/40ZR17 tires rated for extremely high sustained speeds.